 Moving is something that most Americans will do at one time or another.
+“On average, an American will move almost 12 times throughout their life.”
 While some people will move to a bigger home to accommodate a growing family, others will look to downsize.

 This could be to save money, or simply because you longer need or want more space.
 Unfortunately, downsizing can be a stressful time.